Kotor in October: Why Autumn Is the Bay's Best-Kept Secret

 Light: October Mediterranean light is golden and horizontal.
 Photographers know this — the quality of light in October transforms the limestone buildings, the bay's water, and the mountain backdrop.
 Everything looks warmer, softer, more real.

 Rain: Here's the catch.
 Kotor is one of Europe's rainiest spots, and the rain picks up in October-November.
 Expect 2-3 rainy days in a week.
 But the rain is usually brief afternoon showers, not all-day gray.
-And after rain, the bay is misty and atmospheric — the mountains emerge from clouds in layers.
+And after rain, the bay turns misty and atmospheric — the mountains emerge from clouds in layers.

 What October Looks Like in Practice